I CAN HELP

 Advanced Course (4 Hrs)

-Some campus choose to incorporate either of the above as part of a longer training that includes other topics (e.g. expanded basic needs content, sexualized-violence prevention, mental health resources overview, etc.)
+Some campus choose to incorporate either the essentials or student skills course as part of a longer training that includes other topics (e.g. expanded basic needs content, sexualized-violence prevention, mental health resources overview, etc.)

 Materials are available for educational use at no cost, and train-the-trainer programs can be arranged for those who want more support.
 Please see below for more details and information on scheduling a train-the-trainer event.